clab777/pihackinglab/README.md

 ## Step 4 - Portainer Network Changes

+Usually when I build a number of containers, I like them to have IP Addresses on my host network.
+This way I can access everything on their own individual IP Address.

 Following the video instructions, create the two additional networks you need.

 Yours will be different but I'm using 10.96.17.0/24 for my lab network, my gateway is 10.96.17.254.
 I'm also using this range of addresses for my containers, 10.96.17.128/27.